 Prof. Bart Blanpain (RL Leader) leads the HiTemp Group, has more than 20 years of experience in the field of pyrometallurgy including ferrous and non-ferrous metallurgy and slag processing.
 Bart Blanpain’s Group has an excellent track record in (mainly) strategic basic and applied science projects involving slag/residue valorisation, refractory wear, urban/landfill mining and novel/optimised metallurgical flow sheets (incl. projects with Aperam, ArcelorMittal Sidmar, Umicore, MetalloChimique, Campine, Group Machiels etc..

-Prof. Koen Binnemans is a world-leading expert in the chemistry of REEs and the environmentally-friendly use of ILs in solvent extraction and critical metal recovery.
-Author of more than 200 papers on REEs (320 papers in total) with a h-index of 48 (54 according to Google Scholar) and over 10000 citations.
-General coordinator of EU FP7 MC-ITN EREAN, H2020 MSCA-ETNs REDMUD and DEMETER, and a Steering Committee Member of ERECON (DG nterprise and Industry).
-He is the Vice-chair of the European Rare-Earth and Actinide Society (ERES).
+Prof. Koen Binnemans is a world-leading expert in the chemistry of REEs, the environmentally-friendly use of ILs in solvent extraction, critical metal recovery and solvometallurgy.
+Author of more than 200 papers on REEs (420 papers in total) with a h-index of 62 (69 according to Google Scholar) and over 16000 citations.
+General coordinator of EU FP7 MC-ITN EREAN, H2020 MSCA-ETNs REDMUD, DEMETER and SOCRATES, ERC Advanced Grant holder (SOLCRIMET) and Steering Committee Member of ERECON (DG Growth).

 Prof. Jan Fransaer is a full professor of chemistry (Department of Materials Engineering).
 His research group has a tradition in experimental & computational electrochemistry.
 More than 100 peer reviewed publications and 11 patents in this field.
 He was involved in 7 EU projects (2 as coordinator) on electrodeposition.
 The group made significant contributions to the practical and theoretical understanding of the electrodeposition of particles together with metals, and was one of the first to study this process using non-aqueous electrolytes.